 The Privia PX-780 contains one of the better solid frameworks found on the Privia line.
-Casio has enhanced their already major winning sound framework by executing a more up to date one, called the AiR sound source, or the Acoustic and insightful Resonator.
+Casio has enhanced their already major winning sound framework by executing a more up to date one, called the AiR sound source, or the Acoustic and Intelligent Resonator.

 This sound framework utilizes more than triple the memory produced by the past generations of models and gives a much more full solid sound, especially when it is connected to output speakers.

 It offers a full 128 of polyphone with great reverberation.
 The two 20 watt speaker system really highlights all the features that this piano has to offer nicely.

 There are three pedals that also enhance the sound and play of this digital wonder.
 This model offers over 250 nice instrument sounds, 360 piano voices and a slew of other musical features that are easily accessible for practice, recording and composing.

 The USB port allows this model to be a MIDI for all your laptop, Ipod, or portable workstation.
 It offers a wide range of applications that are easy to use thanks to the easy to use LCD display screen that is intuitive and easy to use.

 You can easily connect an amplifier, save files in the tremendous memory store and use the piano learning strategies that are included.